Gamal-Frank/Course-player-page--test/README.md

 expand_less
 npm run dev

-The application will be available at http://localhost:5173 (or another port if 5173 is busy).
+The application will be available at http://localhost:3000.

 📜 Available Scripts